egateway-nl/IdentityServer/README.md

  * **APIs APIs resources represent functionality a client wants to invoke - typically modelled as Web APIs, but not necessarily.

 #### APISample
-First of all, we are going to develop **APISample** project and protect this API resources with **IdentityServer4 OAuth 2.0 implementation**.
+First of all, we are going to develop **APISample** project and protect this API resources with **IdentityServer OAuth 2.0 implementation**.
-Generate **JWT Token** with client_credentials from IdentityServer4 and will use this token for securing APISample protected resources.
+Generate **JWT Token** with client_credentials from IdentityServer and will use this token for securing APISample protected resources.

 # Installation
 Follow these steps to get your development environment set up: